thirdweb-example/signature-based-minting/README.md

 On one end of the spectrum, an NFT collection can be a set amount of NFTs, and they're all made by one wallet, once they're all claimed/minted, no more NFTs are ever minted in the collection.
 A popular example of this is the [Bored Ape Yacht Club Collection](https://boredapeyachtclub.com/#/).

-On the other end of the spectrum, an NFT collection could also start out with no NFTs, and NFTs in this collection could be created by anyone, at any time.
-These NFTs could be completely different, it just depends on what the user who minted the NFT wanted it to be.
-This type of collection is a bit less well-known, but demonstrates that NFT collections can be completely different in terms of how the NFTs inside them are generated.
+On the other end of the spectrum, an NFT collection could also start out with no NFTs!
+NFTs in _this_ collection could be created by anyone, at any time, and the NFTs could look completely different.
+This type of collection is a bit less well-known, but demonstrates that NFT collections can be totally different!

 Signature-based minting enables a use case that is somewhere between these two ends of the spectrum.
 What if you didn't want **EVERYONE** to be able to mint an NFT into your collection, or you only wanted specific types of NFTs to be minted?

 Signature-based minting allows you to specify exactly what NFTs you allow to be minted into your NFT collection, by generating a signature for an NFT.
 This signature can be used by a wallet address that you specify to mint that NFT.

 In this guide, we'll grant users signatures to mint NFTs into our collection that follow the format we expect.

-In the end, we'll have a community-made collection of pages, all of which have a `pageText` field, so that we end up with a book where each page is created by a different user.
+In the end, we'll have a community-made collection that only contains NFTs with animal names, by restricting the signatures we provide to only allow NFTs with one of our[ animal names](animalNames.ts)!

 Let's get into it!